I've never lost a client because I lacked gear.

 Lets get one thing cleared up, that was in a movie about ghost type baseball players coming and going out of a corn field.
 Pretty much my nightmare.

 When I started in the industry, I was overwhelmed and in awe of some of the studios I visited and even work in still.
-I used lust after compressors and consoles and microphones, seriously considering going into massive debt with the idea that it would create a career for me.
+I use to lust after compressors and consoles and microphones, seriously considering going into massive debt with the idea that it would create a career for me.

 Why would anyone want to work with me when they can work in a million dollar studio?